From BR Bullpen

 Third baseman Spider Jorgensen of the Brooklyn Dodgers made his major league debut on the same day that his famous teammate Jackie Robinson broke baseball's color barrier.
 He was a 27-year-old rookie, and 1947, which was a pennant-winning season for the Dodgers, was to be Jorgensen's only season as a regular.
 In the off-season, he hurt his arm, and while he hit well in 31 games in 1948, he managed to get into fewer than 150 games in the majors after his 1947 season.

-Jorgensen had previously played with Robinson in Montreal in 1946.
-Spider's pro career had started in 1941 but was interrupted by the war.
-He got his chance with the Dodgers in 1947 due to injuries to Cookie Lavagetto and Arky Vaughan, both of whom were also ageing.
+Jorgensen had previously played with Robinson with the Montreal Royals in 1946.
+Spider's pro career had started in 1941 but was interrupted by World War II.
+He got his chance with the Dodgers in 1947 due to injuries to Cookie Lavagetto and Arky Vaughan, both of whom were also aging.

 Billy Cox replaced him as the Dodgers regular third baseman in 1948.